Fiserv/tenants-doc/writing.standards.md

 <div class="row" style="text-align:left;" markdown=1><img src="./images/checkmark-graphic.png"  width="40"/></div> Our preferred style is sentence-case capitalization, that is, capitalize the first word and all proper nouns, such as product names.

 1. Use sentence case in:
- 1. Document title, headings, and navigation.
+&emsp;1.
+Document title, headings, and navigation.<br>
- 2. Labels, callouts, field names, and other text in images and diagrams, even if they are in all upper case in the user interface (UI).
+&emsp;2.
+Labels, callouts, field names, and other text in images and diagrams, even if they are in all upper case in the user interface (UI).<br>
- 3. Items in all types of lists and tables.
+&emsp;3.
+Items in all types of lists and tables.<br>
- 4. Glossary definitions.
+&emsp;4.
+Glossary definitions.
 2. Use lowercase for glossary and index terms unless the term is a proper noun or requires capitalization.
 3. Use camel case only in official names or when referring to code that uses camel case.
 4. **Date and time**:
- 1. Date is always in all upper case.
+&emsp;1.
+Date is always in all upper case.<br>
- 2. Time is always in all lower case.<br>
+&emsp;2.
+Time is always in all lower case.<br>
 **Examples for time and date entry formats:**
- 3. Transmission Date & Time – MMDDhhmmss
+&emsp;3.
+Transmission Date & Time – MMDDhhmmss<br>
- 4. Terms & Conditions Date/Time – YYMMDDhhmm
+&emsp;4.
+Terms & Conditions Date/Time – YYMMDDhhmm<br>
 <div class="row" style="text-align:left;" markdown=1><img src="./images/red-x-graphic.png"  width="40"/></div>

 1. Don't capitalize words that are not proper nouns, branded names, or if their capitalization contradicts our style guidelines.
 2. Don't use all-uppercase, except in official names, in [abbreviations](https://developers.google.com/style/abbreviations) that are always written in all-caps, or when referring to code that uses all-caps.
 3. Job titles, example: An adjustment specialist; **Exception for Fiserv**: Business Consultant
 4. Don't capitalize any letters in a URL.

 [Back to top](#writing-standards)